tonib/multihead-rnn-classifier/doc/README.md

   "DatasetCache": false,        // If true, dataset will be cached in "model/cache" directory.
 It will give bette performance
                                 // for small datasets.
 Cannot be set if "MaxBatchesPerEpoch" is set.
 Defaults to false "MaxEpochs":32,               // Maximum number of epochs to train.
 Defaults to 10.
-  "CsvCycleLength": 16          // Number of CSV files to feed in parallel to the model train }
+  "CsvCycleLength": 16,         // Number of CSV files to feed in parallel to the model train.
+Default is 16 "ShuffleBufferSize": 1024     // Size, in number of sequences, of train shuffle buffer.
+Default is 1024 }
 ```